East Bay city approves large-scale cannabis business at former Kmart - News Break

 East Bay city approves large-scale cannabis business at former Kmart

-The old Kmart store in Antioch soon will become the hub of a large-scale cannabis business that offers indoor cultivation, distribution, manufacturing and a dispensary.
-The City Council on Tuesday unanimously approved a San Francisco-based company’s application to set up the operation inside the former 94,338-square-foot Kmart at 3625 E. 18th St. in northeastern Antioch — one of the city’s two designated overlay districts where cannabis businesses are allowed.www.eastbaytimes.com
+A proposed large-scale cannabis business with indoor cultivation, distribution, manufacturing and a dispensary got the green light to proceed from the Antioch City Council.
+The council on Tuesday unanimously approved the use permit, a variance and design review application for an independent San Francisco-based company to locate at the site of the former Kmart at 3625 E. 18th St. in northeastern Antioch, one of the city’s two designated overlay districts where such business is allowed.www.mercurynews.com